writetome51/mongodb-stitch-serverless-functions/README.md

-# mongodb-stitch-serverless-functions
+# mongodb-realm-serverless-functions

-These are "serverless" functions deployed on the [MongoDB Stitch](https://www.mongodb.com/cloud/stitch) cloud service.
+These are "serverless" functions deployed on the [MongoDB Realm](https://www.mongodb.com/cloud/realm) cloud service.
 They create a REST API that, behind the scenes, queries a database created on
 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).